RWGPS TRAINING

 rjacquemotte@hotmail.com

-Non-club invitational ride sponsored by the Lake Erie Wheelers.
+Non-club invitational ride sponsored by the Cleveland Touring Club.

 Norm.diederich@gmail.com